pippim/pippim.github.io/programs/iothings.md

 #       Sep 29 2024: Create TurnGtvOn() and TurnGtvOff()
 #       Embed code - No longer requires light-tog and light-tog2 or
 #       /etc/NetworkManager/dispatcher.d/pre-down.d/smartplug_off
-#       Replace nmap with adb connect using timeout
+#       Replace 'nmap' with much faster: 'timeout 0.1 adb connect'

 #       Sep 30 2024: If sunlight is 100 % then don't turn on bias lights.
 #       Oct 04 2024: If GTV already powered off, don't try again.
 #       Oct 11 2024: Fix log message format

-# TODO: Plan iotc and iotd (Internet of Things Client/Daemon) in Python that
+#       Oct 12 2024: 'CheckGtvOn': Speed up & simply turning Google TV on.

-#       will turn devices on/off in parallel. iotc can communicate with iotd.
+# TODO: Create HomA (Home Automation) using Python (homa.py) that powers
-#       iotd runs with sudo powers.
+#       devices on/off in parallel.
+Create HomAc (client) for HomAd (daemon).

 # adb will hang if Google TV is off so use ping to see if TV is on: